enaix/ml2b/README.md

 `echo "" > python/submission/__init__.py`

-Copy `competitions.json` to the container:

-`cp competitions.json python/data/`

-Put the respecting dataset to the `python/data/${COMPETITION_ID}` directory and the submission file to `python/submission/code.py`.
+Put the respecting dataset to the `competitions/${COMPETITION_ID}` directory and the submission file to `python/submission/code.py`.
 You may download the dataset using kaggle cli

 ### Executing